LNER Class A3 4472 Flying Scotsman: British Railways

 Following the nationalisation of Britain's railways on 1 January 1948, Flying Scotsman was renumbered E103 for several months, before almost all of the LNER locomotive numbers were increased by 60000, and became 60103 that December.
-Between 1949 and 1952 it wore a BR Express Blue livery, after which it was painted in BR Brunswick Green.
-On 4 June 1950, now under British Railways ownership, Flying Scotsman was allocated to its new base at Leicester Central on the Great Central Railway, running passenger services to and from London Marylebone, London St Pancras, Leicester, Sheffield, and Manchester.
+Between 1949 and 1952 it wore a BR Express Blue livery, after which it was painted in BR Green.
+On 4 June 1950, now under British Railways ownership, Flying Scotsman was allocated to its new base at Leicester Central on the Great Central Main Line, running passenger services to and from London Marylebone, London St Pancras, Leicester, Sheffield, and Manchester.

 60103 returned to the East Coast Main Line in 1953, initially based in Grantham, before returning to London King's Cross in the following year.
 In December 1958, the locomotive was fitted with a double Kylchap chimney to improve performance and economy, but it caused soft exhaust and smoke drift that tended to obscure the driver's forward vision.
 The remedy was found in the German-type smoke deflectors fitted at the end of 1961.

 Amid rumours that British Railways would sell Flying Scotsman for scrap, the Gresley A3 Preservation Society failed to raise the £3,000 to buy it.
 Businessman and railway enthusiast Alan Pegler stepped in, having seen the locomotive as a boy at the British Empire Exhibition and received £70,000 in 1961 for his shareholding in the Northern Rubber Company when it was sold to Pegler's Valves, a company started by his grandfather.
 Pegler bought the locomotive for £3,500 (equal to £ today) with the political support of Prime Minister Harold Wilson.
 On 14 January 1963 Jack Peckston of Copley Hill drove Flying Scotsman for its final service with British Railways, hauling the 13:15 from London King's Cross to Leeds with the locomotive coming off at Doncaster.
 The event attracted considerable media interest.
 Flying Scotsman had covered over 2.08 million miles in three weeks short of 40 years in operation.